LogtalkDotOrg/logtalk3/manuals/_sources/userman/reflection.rst.txt

 ---------------------

 Structural reflection allows querying the properties of objects, categories, protocols, and predicates.
-It is materialized by an API that supports all the developer tools, which are regular applications.
+It is materialized by an API that is used by all the developer tools, which are regular applications.
 This API provides two views on the structure of an application: a *transparent-box view* and a *black-box view*, described next.